jason-davey/studio/PLAYBOOK.md

 ## 0. Overview of the In-App Workflow

-The application provides a 5-step guided workflow using an accordion interface:
+The application provides a 5-step guided workflow using an accordion interface on the main page (`/`).
+A fixed top bar provides access to the "Guided Walkthrough" and "Provide Feedback" features at all times.

 1.  **Step 1: Review Recommendations:** Upload a JSON "Page Blueprint" file if you have one from an external recommendations tool.
 This can pre-fill content for all sections.
 The Guided Walkthrough can also load a sample blueprint for you.
 2.  **Step 2: Build & Preview Page:** See a preview of your entire landing page (Hero, Benefits, Testimonials, Trust Signals, Form) based on the blueprint or default values.